 Hunters want to kill birds on restored natural Florida

-The cost and effort of the project was never intended to create an opportunity for hunters to use this great example of restored natural Florida to now come and kill the wildlife that is attracted there in an almost unbelievable and wonderful abundance.
+Florida to now come and kill the wildlife that is attracted there in an almost

 Again, hunters should not be allowed to take advantage of the cost and effort it has taken to restore a part of natural Florida that was so carelessly destroyed.